Emilio Ghione: Career as an author

 In 1922, Ghione's first Za La Mort novel, Le Maschere Bianche, was published in installments in the popular Al Cinema magazine.

 Ghione's second novel, Za La Mort, was published in 1928.
 The novel was largely based on the Za La Mort films, especially on Zalamort – Der Traum der Zalavie, the plot of which had been made almost unintelligible by censorship cuts.
 Ghione's autobiography, Memorie e Confessioni also appeared in the monthly cinema magazine Cinemalia between March and December 1928.

 During his time in Paris in 1929, Ghione wrote an essay on the history of Italian silent cinema La Parabole du Cinéma Italien (The Parabola of Italian Cinema).
 This essay was the first look at Italian silent cinema as a whole and was quoted extensively by the first film historians to deal with Italian silent cinema, such as Eugenio Palmieri.
 The essay was published in the French L'Art Cinematographique series in 1930 and in the Barcelona newspaper La Vanguardia in 1931.

 In 1930, another Za La Mort novel was published called L'Ombra di Za La Mort.
 The novel's central character is Ghione/Za La Mort, a mix of Ghione's decadent star persona and his favourite character, and tells of his adventures across the world and his encounters with beautiful women.
 The novel features extracts from Ghione's autobiography Memorie e Confessioni and minimises the character of Kally Sambucini/Za La Vie.

 Personal life

 In 1911, Ghione married Clotilde Coletti and they had one son, Pierfrancesco Ghione, also known as Emilio Ghione Jr. The couple separated after 1913.

 In 1915, Ghione started a relationship with Kally Sambucini, which lasted until his death.

-Ghione led a famously decadent life, following the trends set by poet Gabriele D'Annunzio.
-Ghione spent a lot of money on restaurants, generous tips, clothes and antiques.
-Ghione was a fan of luxury automobiles made by Lancia and used them in his films.
+Ghione was known for spending money on restaurants, clothes and antiques, and for giving generous tips.
+He also owned luxury cars made by Lancia and used them in his films.